e2b-dev/awesome-ai-agents/README.md

 General purpose

 ### Description
+JARVIS is a system to connect LLMs with the ML community.
 - Task Planning: Using ChatGPT to analyze the requests of users to understand their intention, and disassemble them into possible solvable tasks.
 - Model Selection: To solve the planned tasks, ChatGPT selects expert models hosted on Hugging Face based on their descriptions.
 - Task Execution: Invokes and executes each selected model, and returns the results to ChatGPT.